fredericpoitevin/FamilyStandards/README.md

 ## Running it

 ### preparing the run
 The FAMILY you wish to STANDARDIZE is an ensemble of PDB files that you can provide yourself, or that you retrieve from the Protein Data Bank through a set of keywords.
+One option could be to run in auto mode first to initialize the PDB library, manually curating it then, and finally rerunning in manual mode.
 Please edit the following variables in `config.sh` first:

 ```bash
 ####################################